 3. Cost-Effective IT

 Partnering with an MSP takes all of that off the table.
-They take the hiring risks.
-They negotiate the salaries.
-They make sure you have the right technical skills available.
-They provide seamless coverage when engineers take a vacation or get sick.
-And you pay only for what you need or use (depending on contract structure).
+They take the hiring risks and negotiate the salaries while ensuring you have access to the necessary technical skills.
+They provide seamless coverage when engineers take time off, and you pay only for what you need or use depending on the contract structure.

 This will need to be covered by how much they charge customers for their services.
-But because their resources are generally serving multiple customers and projects, they can be more efficient in their use of time – and the cost to each customer is lower than it would be compared to hiring an FTE.
+However, since their resources are generally serving multiple customers and projects, they can be more efficient in their use of time.
+In addition, the cost to each customer is lower compared to the full-time equivalent.

-For instance, MSPs usually provide their own IT management systems and ticketing systems.
-And they often provide procurement services and have close relationships with multiple hardware/software/cloud vendors, allowing them to offer favorable pricing (and leasing) options.
+For instance, MSPs usually provide their own IT management and ticketing systems.
+They also offer IT procurement services and have close relationships with multiple technology vendors, allowing them to offer favorable pricing and leasing options.

 4. Guaranteed Response Times

-Managed service providers, on the other hand, provide help desk services to multiple customers as part of their core offerings – and therefore have the incentive to invest in the tools, training, and people required to offer professional help desk services that can meet specific response time targets (as defined by each customer’s SLA) – even during high traffic periods.
+Managed service providers offer help desk services to multiple customers as part of their core offerings.
+This gives them the incentive to invest in the tools, training, and people required to offer professional help desk services that can meet specific response time targets as defined in each customer’s SLA, even during higher traffic periods.

-5. Improved Productivity
+5. Productivity Improvements

-Your business is now essentially down, and hopefully, you have a good disaster recovery plan in place (and the staff to execute it).
-More commonly, there will be more limited problems that affect some users to some degree, but that still involves a potentially serious loss of productivity.
+Your business is now essentially down, and hopefully, you have a good disaster recovery plan in place and the staff to execute it.
+There may also be more limited problems that affect some users to some degree, but that still involves a potentially serious loss of productivity.

 MSPs also have advantages when it comes to avoiding downtime.
 Part of the core offerings of most MSPs is monitoring and patching of networks and systems to ensure they are up-to-date and performing as expected.

 6. Improved Scalability

 A good MSP will want to work with you closely on these questions and will have the broad range of expertise (network/systems/cloud/security/etc) needed to address them in a holistic and creative way.

 Another way that an MSP can help you scale more easily is by providing the appropriate level of technical services and human resources needed to support your business operations as they evolve over time.

-7. Improved Security / Reduced Risk
+7. Improved Security and Reduced Risk

 All businesses need to manage risk, and one of the key goals of a managed IT service provider is to help identify and minimize the risks that are associated with technology in general, and with your IT infrastructure in particular.